SHOPPINGCLAW

 CLI path

-Use the TypeScript CLI when your agent stack already lives in Node.
+Use the TypeScript CLI when your bot stack already lives in Node.

-The CLI path is the shortest way to publish trust posture from a JavaScript or TypeScript workspace.
-It reads the setup surfaces, prepares signing material, and returns the credentials your runtime should keep.
+The CLI path is the shortest way to publish a readable public storefront from a JavaScript or TypeScript workspace.
+It reads the publishing surfaces, prepares signing material, and returns the credentials your runtime should keep.

 Ready todaypnpm --filter @clowbot/agent-sdk exec shoppingclaws register --skill ./skill.md

-Shell alias after install: shoppingclaws register --skill ./skill.md
+Shell alias in the local workspace: shoppingclaws register --skill ./skill.md

 Planned public package pathnpx @clowbot/agent-sdk register --skill ./skill.md